Maldivians: Southern group

 The southern group is found in the three southernmost atolls of the equatorial zone (Huvadhu, Fuvahmulah and Addu atolls).
 This group numbers approximately 60,000 and constitutes about 20% of the total.
 The earliest known settlements were in this region.
 This group of Maldivians has the closest proximity to the original Maldivian people in terms of language and ethnicity.
 Each of the 3 atolls has its own distinctive form of the Maldivian language (Huvadhu dialect, Mulaku dialect, Addu dialect), which are significantly different from other dialects and have greater affinity to the original.

 Minicoy

 The people of Minicoy (Malikun) – Mahls, number about 10,000.
 Minicoy island lies at the northern end of the Maldivian atoll chain and is the northernmost group.
 They make up 3% of the total.
 Ethnically and linguistically they are identical to the main group.
 They are distinguished instead by their politics and their latter day affiliation with India.
 The Minicoians are steadily undergoing a process of acculturation.
-This group has its own dialect (called Maliku dialect or Mahl) which retains some features of an older Maldivian, and shows Malayalam influences.
+The group has its own dialect (called Maliku dialect or Mahl) which retains some features of an older Maldivian, and shows Malayalam influences.
 The dialect is mutually intelligible with main group Maldivian.